-Rental Real Estate QBI Safe Harbor
+Rental Real Estate OBI Safe Harbor

-CS Accounting 1231 Schofield Ave
+CS Accounting

-Schofield, WI 54476 (715) 848-0539 www.CSAccountingLLC.net
+1231 Schofield Ave Schofield, WI 54476 (715) 848-0539 www.CSAccountingLLC.net

-Qualified Business Income (QBI) Deduction
+Qualified Business Income Deduction (QBID)

-For tax years 2018 through 2025, you may deduct up to 20% of qualified business income from each of your qualified trades or businesses, including those operated through a sole proprietorship, or a pass-through entity, such as a partnership, LLC, or S corporation.
+For tax years 2018 through 2025, you may be able to deduct up to 20% of qualified business income (QBI) from each of your qualified trades or businesses, including those operated through a sole proprietorship, or a pass-through entity, such as a partnership, LLC, or S corporation.

-In general, income from rental real property held for investment purposes and reported on Schedule E (Form 1040) is not eligible for the QBI deduction.
-However, you may be eligible for the QBI deduction if you are operating the activity as a real estate business.
+In general, income from rental real property held for investment purposes and reported on Schedule E (Form 1040) is not eligible for the QBID.
+However, you may be eligible for the QBID if you are operating the activity as a real estate business.

-There is uncertainty for some as to whether rental real estate qualifies as a trade or business for purposes of the QBI deduction.
-The IRS has provided a safe harbor under which a rental real estate enterprise will be treated as a trade or business solely for purposes of the QBI deduction.
+There is uncertainty for some as to whether rental real estate qualifies as a trade or business for purposes of the QBID.
+The IRS has provided a safe harbor under which a rental real estate enterprise will be treated as a trade or business solely for purposes of the QBID.